CWEzio/Notes/tools/vscode.md

     "python.envFile": "${workspaceFolder}/.env",
     ```
     > If you only cares about whether the editor can correctly find the package path, only setting `python.envFile` is enough.
+2. Add to `setting.json` to set `python.analysis.extraPaths` like the following to configure path for `pylance`
+    ```json
+        "python.analysis.extraPaths": [
+            "${workspaceFolder}/cgal_mesh/build_py38",
+            "/home/chenwang/workspace/sam2",
+            "${workspaceFolder}/softgym/PyFlex/bindings/build"
+        ],
+    ```

+### obsolete method
+> I no longer like this method because `.env` file will override the system/terminal environment and it has no access to the current system environment.
+If I set `PYTHONPATH="${PYTHONPATH}"`, it make the `PYTHONPATH` variable empty.
+This forces me to have two separate running environment setting for system and `vscode`, and is prone to error.
-2. create `.env` file and put the pythonpath in this file.
+- create `.env` file and put the pythonpath in this file.
 For example:
     ```
     PYFLEXROOT="/home/chenwang/VCD/softgym/PyFlex"
     PYTHONPATH=/home/chenwang/VCD/softgym:${PYFLEXROOT}/bindings/build